TheRakeshPurohit/water-reminder/README.md

 # Water Reminder (Dev Edition)

-Water Reminder is an extension which will force you to drink water after evry hour you spend on your screen.
+Water Reminder is an extension which will force you to drink water after every hour you spend on your screen.

 ![Demo Photo](./assets/banner.webp)